vppmatt/microservices-bam/06 - k8s files/Startup-script.md

 kubectl apply -f deploy.yaml
 ```

-Because this is exposed outside the cluster we can test it with:
+Because this needs to be visible outside the cluster we can first port forward and then test it with:
 ```
+kubectl port-forward svc/bam-apigateway 8100:8080
-curl -i localhost:30080/healthz
+curl -i localhost:8100/healthz
 ```

 ## Step 6 - build and run the user manager